jbauschatz/Discretion/README.md

 This approach allows Discretion to solve a proof for "partial credit", in that even if the body of the proof cannot be solve a a valid proof structure may be provided.

-### Completing a proof

 ### Rules of Inference

 Within the given structure of a proof, its body basically consists of a series of inferences.
 These inferences must procede logically from previous inferences, or supposed facts, until the conclusion is reached.

-An rule of inference is represented by the InferenceRule interface.
+An rule of inference is represented by the `InferenceRule` interface.
 Subtypes of this interface represent a specific mathematical rule.
 These rules are able to produce new statements from the statements that are assumed, and together they form a chain of inferences that is the heart of the proof.
 For example the definition of Subset is implemented in this manner:

 ```
 Given: x ∈ A, A ⊆ B